jadenong/studynotes/chemistry/bonding/notes/solubility.md

 **2. Most alkali metal salts are soluble.**

 Let's move on to rule two.
 Halide and nitrate ions both have high masses and low-magnitude charges.
-Nitrates are relatively uncomplicated, so we'll leave that alone, but halides do form insoluble compounds, for reasons that cannot be explained with lattice energies.
+Nitrates are relatively uncomplicated, so we'll leave that alone, but halides do form insoluble compounds, for reasons that cannot be explained with Coulomb's law.
 Therefore:

 **3. Most nitrate salts are soluble.**